stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

 Stormpath in this case is acting as the Authorization Server and will authenticate the client based on the API Key ID and Secret.
 This allows you to generate an Access Token for a successful authentication result.

 Going back to the Stormtrooper Equipment API example.
 The app would require that a developer call a REST endpoint to exchange a valid API Key and Secret for an Access Token.
-The REST endpoint could be something like `/oauth/token`.
+The REST endpoint would canonically be `/oauth/token`.
 The API Key and Secret would need to be base64 encoded in the request.
 An example of the REST call:

     POST /oauth/token
     Accept: application/json